RYA Day Skipper Practical Course

 RYA Day Skipper

-RYA Day Skipper Syllabus (Practical Course)
+RYA Day Skipper Practical Syllabus

-Aim: The Day Skipper course is conducted on board a cruising yacht (7-13m LOA) to teach pilotage, navigation and seamanship.
+Aim: The Day Skipper practical course is conducted on board a cruising yacht (7-13m LOA) to teach pilotage, navigation and seamanship.
 Plus boat handling to the standard required to skipper a small cruising yacht safely by day.
 This would be in tidal waters with which the student is familiar.

 Preparation for Sea